astroumd/miriad/README.md

 # Installation

-We have a csh script **install_miriad** and a much simpler bare bones **install_miriad.sh**, but they may contain helpful comments to get you past some hurdles.
-These are briefly the steps on a linux machine:
+We have a csh script **install_miriad** and a much simpler bare bones **install_miriad.sh**.
+They may contain helpful comments to get you past some hurdles, but here are briefly the steps on a linux machine, extracted from those scripts:

       git clone https://github.com/astroumd/miriad
       cd miriad
       install/install.miriad gfortran=1  generic=1 gif=1 telescope=carma

+This installation will take about 3 minutes, and usually takes up about

 # Requirements

-The following tools should be present:  a Fortran and C compiler, make, csh, git, development libraries for X11
+The following tools should be present:  a Fortran and C compiler, make, csh, git, development libraries for X11, optionally automake and pgplot library.

 ## Ubuntu